 The project timeline below provides an indication of past and forthcoming project milestones, based on the current best estimate programme.

-The planning application for the Hambleton Flood Risk Management Scheme was validated by the Local Planning Authority (Wyre Council) on 7th November 2023.
+The planning application for the Hambleton Flood Risk Management Scheme was heard by the Local Planning Authority (Wyre Council) on 4 December 2024.

 Preservation of Hambleton’s complex habitats has been a key objective of the project as is meeting targets for Biodiversity Net Gain (BNG), click here for information about BNG.
 The Rawcliffe Road compensatory habitat site will offset the temporary and permanent impacts on the existing Saltmarsh habitat, and proactive tree planting has taken place on Saltmarsh Lane to compensate for vegetation loss that will arise from the construction works.
 Where trees and hedgerows need to be removed to enable construction, new trees and hedgerows will be planted in greater numbers than before.